Safe entry and exit of students

 - walk their children to school, if possible

-- park away from the school to drop off their independent children to walk the rest of the way or else for them to park and walk with their children, to reduce traffic congestion
+- park away from the school and walk with their children, or drop off their independent children to walk the rest of the way to increase physical and mental health and reduce traffic congestion.

-- remind staff to maintain their own safety to reduce their risk of trips, slips and falls when supervising students.
+- remind staff to maintain their own safety to reduce their risk of trips, slips and falls when supervising students at kiss and drop zones.
 For example:

 - remain behind the school fence or well away from the edge of the footpath